material-motion/material-motion/starmap/specifications/primitives/streams/README.md

 ### Generic Observable type

-Must provide a single genericized Observable type.
+Provide a single genericized Observable type.
 This is the starting point for any stream.

 ### Able to create specific Observable types

-It should be possible to create specific Observable types.
+Is possible to create specific Observable types.
 Common examples:

 - Gesture recognizer observable.